timescale/timescaledb-toolkit/extension/docs/tdigest.md

 <br>

 ### Sample Usages <a id="tdigest-summary-examples"></a>
-For this examples assume we have a table 'samples' with a column 'data' holding `DOUBLE PRECISION` values, and an 'id' column that holds the what series the data belongs to, we can create a view to get the TDigests for each `id` using the [point form](#tdigest-point) like so:
+This example assumes a table 'samples' with a column 'data' holding `DOUBLE PRECISION` values and an 'id' column that holds the what series the data belongs to.
+A view to get the TDigests for each `id` using the [point form](#tdigest-point) can be created like so:

 ```SQL ,ignore
 CREATE VIEW digests AS